Two From FSG

 We do it anyway.

 That’s from a poem called “Dante’s Beatrice.”
 The poem makes a few gestures toward depth, too.
 The poet refers to his beloved’s face as one “that launched a thousand slave ships,” which would be interesting in the context of a social critique, but is less so in a poem about a wealthy man in racing leathers comparing himself to one of those same slaves.
 Seidel’s tongue is in his cheek, of course, but I suspect he genuinely wants his reader’s sympathy.
 The poem ends with a flashback to the poet’s youth in Paris where he and a friend compare “Muses’ noses.”
 This memory arrives from nowhere and dissolves back into nowhere with the poem’s final image of “the fireball of Jet-A… / Only to turn catastrophe into dawn.”
 I have no idea why the catastrophe of Seidel’s imaginary motor crash might breed any kind of metaphorical “dawn,” except to glorify his suffering, nor do I know why his Parisian friend is called by his full name—the same name as a well-known screenwriter with whom Seidel has worked professionally—unless as an in-joke or a name drop.
-This poem, whatever its virtues, ultimately tips over due to Seidel’s most frequent error: self-indulgence.
+This poem, whatever its virtues, ultimately tips over due to Seidel’s most frequent fault: self-indulgence.

 “In Dick and Fred,” we begin with an image of Fred Astaire and a ticking bomb/dick and sing-song our way: